torontodeveloper/interviewer-voice-agent/README.md

-# AI Interview Coach — Voice Agent
+# AI Interview Coach for both behaviourial and Tehcnical — Voice Agent

 A real-time AI interviewer that conducts mock technical interviews over phone, powered by a RAG pipeline built on the job description.
 Call in, get interviewed by Angelina.